 The County's obligation to pay Base Rental Payments is subject to abatement.
-However, during periods of abatement, any moneys, to the extent available for such purpose, in any of the funds and accounts established under the Trust Agreement (except the Rebate Fund), or proceeds of rental interruption insurance are available to pay Base Rental Payments.
-See "-Abatement" and "RISK FACTORS-Abatement Risk" herein.
+However, during periods of abatement, any moneys in the Reserve Fund or proceeds of rental interruption insurance are available to pay principal of and interest on the 2021B Bonds.
+See "BASE RENTAL PAYMENTS-Covenant to Budget and Appropriate-Abatement" and "RISK FACTORS-Abatement Risk" herein.